 Intention of the CR is to clarify that in case of IAB the data are transferred between RLC and BAP via a single BH RLC channel, rather than via a single RLC channel as it is in legacy non-IAB networks.
 There is also a second change to clarify that the BAP procedures are specified in TS 38340.

-Rapporteur´s view: If RAN2 intends to agree on the intention of this CR, Rapporteur believes that it would be enough to just state that “”.
+Rapporteur´s view: If RAN2 intends to agree on the intention of this CR, Rapporteur believes that it would be enough to just state that “In case the upper layer is BAP as defined in TS 38.340 [xx], an RLC channel refers to a Backhaul RLC channel”.
 Otherwise, it might be misleading stating that data are transferred through a single BH RLC channel.

 Q4: Do you agree with the intention of the changes in R2-2009324?